 Offering equity is also a way for companies still in the embryonic stage to attract talent to their startup.
 Potential employees may be willing to accept a lesser salary or longer hours in exchange for a share in the company that might be worth exponentially more in a few years’ time.
 To that end, companies looking to be acquired should look to incorporate early if they want to avail themselves of capital gains taxes on their stock rather than a higher personal income rate.

 Of course, there are other factors that should be considered when deciding whether or not to incorporate versus creating an LLC.
 There are fees involved in incorporating, as well as annual costs and taxes and regulatory and reporting requirements that go with a corporation, all of which may be more than you want to deal with for a small side business that’s more a hobby than a career.
 But the general rule of thumb is that once your business idea is more than just a twinkle in your eye, you should start looking at entity options with an attorney to make the informed choice.

 Need to incorporate?
-Launch by LegalShield makes it easy and you have an attorney by your side.
+Launch by LegalShield makes it easy and you have a lawyer by your side.
 Get Started Today!

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.